cityofboulder/boulder_equity_map/README.md

 <!-- _For more examples, please refer to the [Documentation](https://example.com)_ -->

 This index is designed to provide an informative (but not predictive) view of racial and economic distributions within Boulder, with higher ranks on the index indicating an area of greater potential need.
+The index is comprised of the following variables:

+* % of the block group population that are people of color ("POC")
+* % of the block group population that are Hispanic/Latino
+* Median income by block group
+* % of the block group population living below the poverty line
+* % of the block group population receiving financial aid through Housing and Human Services ("HHS") aid programs

+These variables were combined as a weighted sum, with race and ethnicity variables double-weighted, then broken into 5 ranks using Jenks natural breaks, with a rank of 5 representing areas of highest priority.

 <p align="center"><img src="figures/tidy_figures/Equity Index.png" alt="City of Boulder Racial Equity Map" ></p>